iivanoo/covid-apps-observer/data/data_us/reports/resources/com.proudcrowd.care___3.1/report.md

 <img src="1_star_reviews_wordcloud.png" alt="com.proudcrowd.care 1 reviews"/>
 </p>

+> Installed this last spring when it first was available, had it for months, and then found out it wasn't tracing anything because it closes down unless you open it constantly.
+What's the point of a tracing app that doesn't trace?
+And what's the point of an app that you have to open that doesn't do anything except show you a screen that says "hi, I'm open, now you can close me"?
+This should just run quietly in the background when your phone is on.
+South Dakota, you can do better.
+We expect more.<br> :date: __2021-03-07 20:13:46__

 > Need to have a way to add places one has been when it quite often misses the place one had visited all together.
 Can't update.
 Hasn't tracked fo days.<br> :date: __2021-02-03 03:26:37__

 > Play store cannot download it..hacked account<br> :date: __2020-11-13 02:37:16__